uviclibraries/internet-of-things/act-5.md

     -   Search for and click on email (or another output device to your liking: email, twitter, facebook, etc.)
     -   You will be asked if you want to connect to the service.
 Click **Connect**, and then **Accept**
     -   Click through to customize the message if you want to, and click on **Create action**
-    -   \*\***a warning on IFTTT states that the applet can take up to an hour to apply.
+    -   **A warning on IFTTT states that the applet can take up to an hour to apply.
 It may not work for workshop attendees right away**
 9. Click Finish.
 Now every time you activate the motion sensor, you should receive a text, email, message, or call (depending on how you’ve configured it!)

 [NEXT STEP: Weasley Whereabout Clock](act-6.html){: .btn .btn-blue }